Hot Topic: Emerald Ash Borer Found in Kentucky

 EAB Survey 2008-2013

 In 2008, Kentucky participated in the first EAB survey using a trap and artificial lure.
 We placed 3065 traps throughout the state, focusing on the northern part of the state as well as campgrounds and parks that receive high tourist traffic.
 The traps are large purple panel traps (seen below) equipped with a lure and covered with a sticky substance to attract and then trap EAB.
 We did not find EAB in 2008.
 In 2009, we set 6000 purple traps for the survey.
 We found a total of 200 beetles on 77 traps.
 In 2010 we set approximately 6000 traps and found 182 beetles on 25 traps.
 In 2011 we set approximately 6800 traps and found 219 beetles on 51 traps in 11 counties.
 We set 1583 traps in 70 counties in 2012.
 We found 24 beetles on 4 traps that were all located in Pike County.
 In 2013 we set 967 traps and found 24 beetles on 5 traps.
 2013 was the last year of the purple trap survey in Kentucky since the beetle was found in states far to the south and west.
 The USDA is now concentrating trapping efforts in those areas.
-For more detailed information on trapping results, click here.
+For more detailed information on Kentucky's trapping results, click here.